What is a Dialect vs Accent

 We often hear the word ‘dialect’ thrown around with ‘language’.
 But what is it exactly?
-We’re breaking it down and will explain what a dialect is once and for all!
+We break it down in this post.

 Is a dialect a different language?
 No, it’s actually a different version of one language.
 While languages apply to broad geographic areas, dialects are versions of the same language across specific regions.
 For example, English is a language spoken across the world, but there are versions/dialects of it that are slightly different from each other, such as American English, British English, and Caribbean English.
 Dialects usually differ from one another in specific vocabulary, ways of saying something, or figures of speech that are unique to a certain region of speakers.
 For example, elevators (American term) are called lifts in Britain.